Paraphrastic Representations at Scale: Introduction

 \section{Introduction}

-Measuring sentence similarity~\cite{agirre2012semeval} is an important task in natural language processing, and has found many uses including paraphrase detection~\cite{dolan-04}, bitext mining~\cite{schwenk2017learning}, language modelling~\cite{khandelwal2019generalization}, question-answering~\cite{lewis2021paq}, and as reward functions or evaluation metrics for language generation tasks~\cite{wieting2019beyond}.
+Measuring sentence similarity~\cite{agirre-etal-2012-semeval} is an important task in natural language processing, and has found many uses including paraphrase detection~\cite{dolan-etal-2004-unsupervised}, bitext mining~\cite{schwenk-douze-2017-learning}, language modelling~\cite{khandelwal2019generalization}, question-answering~\cite{lewis-etal-2021-paq}, and as reward functions or evaluation metrics for language generation tasks~\cite{wieting-etal-2019-beyond}.
 Within this context, fast and light-weight methods are particularly useful as they make it easy to compute similarity over the ever-increasing volumes of web text available.
-For instance, we may want to mine a hundred million parallel sentences~\cite{schwenk2019wikimatrix} or use a semantic similarity reward when fine-tuning language generation models on tens of millions of training examples.
-These tasks are much more feasible when using approaches that are fast, can be run on CPU, and use little RAM allowing for increased batch size.
+For instance, we may want to mine a hundred million parallel sentences~\cite{schwenk-etal-2021-wikimatrix} or use a semantic similarity reward when fine-tuning language generation models on tens of millions of training examples.
+These tasks are much more feasible when using approaches that are fast, can be run on CPU, and use little RAM, allowing for increased batch size.

 This need for fast inference is one motivation for using sentence embeddings.
 Sentence embeddings allow the search for similar sentences to be linear in the number of sentences, or even sub-linear when using highly optimized tools like \texttt{Faiss}~\cite{JDH17} that allow for efficient nearest neighbor search.
 This is contrast to models, like cross-attention models, which are quadratic during inference as they require both of the texts being compared as inputs.
-As we show in this paper, our sentence embedding models, based on our prior work \cite{wieting2017pushing-arxiv,wieting2019para}, are orders of magnitude faster to compute than prior embedding approaches while simultaneously possessing significantly stronger performance on monolingual and cross-lingual semantic similarity tasks.
-We also show that this approach is competitive with LASER~\cite{artetxe2018massively}, a state-of-the-art model for mining bitext, with inference speeds that are twice as fast on GPU and orders of magnitude faster on CPU.
+As we show in this paper, our {\it simple} and {\it interpretable} word-averaging sentence embedding models~\cite{wieting-16-full,wieting-gimpel-2018-paranmt,wieting-etal-2019-simple}, are orders of magnitude faster to compute than prior embedding approaches while simultaneously possessing significantly stronger performance on monolingual and cross-lingual semantic similarity tasks.
+Since we are simply averaging embeddings and have no neural architecture, any models based on neural architectures, especially large pretrained neural architectures which are increasingly used, will not be as fast as the models described in this paper.
+Lastly, we also show that this approach is competitive with LASER~\cite{artetxe-schwenk-2019-massively}, a state-of-the-art multilingual model, on mining bitext and has stronger performance on cross-lingual semantic similarity, while having inference speeds that are twice as fast on GPU and orders of magnitude faster on CPU.